Fluorescence: Analytical chemistry

 Many analytical procedures involve the use of a fluorometer, usually with a single exciting wavelength and single detection wavelength.
 Because of the sensitivity that the method affords, fluorescent molecule concentrations as low as 1 part per trillion can be measured.

 Fluorescence in several wavelengths can be detected by an array detector, to detect compounds from HPLC flow.
 Also, TLC plates can be visualized if the compounds or a coloring reagent is fluorescent.
 Fluorescence is most effective when there is a larger ratio of atoms at lower energy levels in a Boltzmann distribution.
 There is, then, a higher probability of excitement and release of photons by lower-energy atoms, making analysis more efficient.

 Spectroscopy

 Usually the setup of a fluorescence assay involves a light source, which may emit many different wavelengths of light.
 In general, a single wavelength is required for proper analysis, so, in order to selectively filter the light, it is passed through an excitation monochromator, and then that chosen wavelength is passed through the sample cell.
 After absorption and re-emission of the energy, many wavelengths may emerge due to Stokes shift and various electron transitions.
 To separate and analyze them, the fluorescent radiation is passed through an emission monochromator, and observed selectively by a detector.

+Lasers

+Lasers most often use the fluorescence of certain materials as their active media, such as the red glow produced by a ruby (chromium sapphire), the infrared of titanium sapphire, or the unlimited range of colors produced by organic dyes.
+These materials normally fluoresce through a process called spontaneous emission, in which the light is emitted in all directions and often at many discrete spectral lines all at once.
+In many lasers, the fluorescent medium is "pumped" by exposing it to an intense light source, creating a population inversion, meaning that more of its atoms become in an excited state (high energy) rather than at ground state (low energy).
+When this occurs, the spontaneous fluorescence can then induce the other atoms to emit their photons in the same direction and at the same wavelength, creating stimulated emission.
+When a portion of the spontaneous fluorescence is trapped between two mirrors, nearly all of the medium's fluorescence can be stimulated to emit along the same line, producing a laser beam.